rajgoel/course-business-analytics-fundamentals/02-lab/slides.md

-# AMPL, JuMP, and OR-Tools
+# AMPL, JuMP, and Google OR-Tools

 ===